eassolutions/jellyfin-marque/README.md

-# Jellyfin Marquee for Raspberry Pi
+# Jellyfin Marquee for Linux

 A lightweight digital signage application that displays a rotating marquee of movie posters from a local Jellyfin server.
-Designed for the Raspberry Pi with a vertical display.
+Designed for Linux systems with a vertical display.

 ## Hardware Requirements
-- Raspberry Pi
-- MicroSD Card (8GB+) with Raspberry Pi OS Lite (Legacy or Bullseye recommended for best SDL support, though Bookworm works with Wayland/X11 or direct DRM if configured).
+- Linux System (Debian/Ubuntu based recommended)
 - Monitor (rotated vertically)

 ## Display Rotation